-Starting in 2015, both metrics were expanded to include wages from anywhere in the nation.
+Effective with the 2015 Accountability Report, both metrics were expanded to include wages from anywhere in the nation.

 - 1. Percent of Bachelor's Graduates Enrolled or Employed Full-time in the Nation - 2.
 Median Wages of Bachelor's Graduates Employed Full-time